rackerlabs/support-how-to/content/rackspace-monitoring/rackspace-monitoring-faq.md

 big data center footprint, incredible scalability, and our continuous release feature.
 Future improvements to the service are released as they become functional, so there is no need to wait for an upgrade package, and no need for downtime.

-#### Is there an API call or published URI to get all the collector IP addresses as with Cloudkick?

-Listing monitoring zones gives you the CIDRs of the set of collectors in that zone.

 #### Can I request to retain alert log data for less than 60 days?